-- > Drawing of lots per nation: all nations participating will be put in a "basket" to establish the sequence of nations for each starting group.
-Then the drawing will be done 6 times for teams with male competitors, four times for teams with female competitors (separately for each starting group), regardless how many competitors a team consists of. - Starting sequence per competitor: The organiser will then fill in the respective names in the starting order by nation according the sequence; the team captain has laid down in the check-in form.
-All places in the starting groups where no name has been inserted will be deleted consequently (for nations with less than 6 male respectively 4 female competitors of a mission, expected nations not arriving definitely).
-For late arrival of an expected mission and arrival of an unexpected mission see CISM Regulation Edition 2011.

-> Establishments of heats
+- Drawing of lots per nation: all nations participating will be put in a "basket" to establish the sequence of nations for each starting group.
+Then the drawing will be done 5 times for nations with male competitors, four times for nations with female competitors (separately for each starting group), regardless how many competitors a nation consists of. - Starting sequence per competitor: The organiser will then fill in the respective names in the starting order by nation according the sequence; the team captain has laid down in the check-in form.
+All places in the starting groups where no name has been inserted will be deleted consequently (for nations with less than 5 male respectively 4 female competitors of a mission, expected nations not arriving definitely).
+For late arrival of an expected mission and arrival of an unexpected mission see CISM Procedures Manual, Chapter III, art.
+3.4 and art.
+3.5. - Establishments of heats